RIGHTB

 num_bytes | The number of bytes to extract from the end of the text string. |

-Ensure you are working with text strings that contain multibyte characters when employing the RIGHTB function, as it is specifically designed for handling byte extraction from such character sets.
-Be mindful of the byte length of characters in the language being used to accurately determine the number of bytes to extract from the end of the text string.
+Use the RIGHTB function when working with text strings containing multibyte characters.
+This function is tailored for extracting bytes from these character sets.
+Pay attention to the byte length of the characters in your language to accurately specify how many bytes to extract from the end of the text string.

 The RIGHTB function is adept at capturing a specified number of bytes from the end of a text string, making it an ideal choice for dealing with multibyte characters prevalent in languages with complex character encoding requirements.